PolymorphicAgent/MCPackTool/README.md

         - You may skip this and directly download and unzip the source code, but you will be unable to contribute to the project.

         b) Run `git clone https://github.com/PolymorphicAgent/MCPackTool.git` after git has been installed
         - You should see a new folder named `MCPackTool' appear in your Documents folder (or wherever you decided to put it)

+3) Configuring the environment in QT creator
+    - In file explorer, you should be able to right-click open the project file `MCPackTool.pro` with QT creator, the IDE that integrates best with the QT Framework.

+        a)

 to be finished...